-To be honest, my entire life as a student I can probably count on one hand the amount of black teachers and professors that I have had growing up.
+To be honest, my entire life as a student I can probably count on one hand the number of black teachers and professors that I have had growing up.

 Last year I decided to do research about this for a research proposal in one of my classes.
 I wanted to see how minority professors and students faced in the world of academia, and there are many scholarly articles that say that they face a lot of scrutiny.

 One of the most interesting articles I read about this was a short journal article titled “The Institutional Cost of Being a Professor of Color: Unveiling Micro-Aggression, Racial [In]visibility, and Racial Profiling through the Lens of Critical Race Theory.”
 This article was by a professor named Pierre Wilbert Orelus and it came out in Current Issues In Education's August 2013 journal.
 What the author found is the minority professors they interviewed faced a lot of issues.
 They had to deal with students questioning their authority on their subject matter, not feeling like they fit in well with their colleagues, and just, in general, had to deal with a lot of issues in the workplace.

-I am not saying that I couldn't make it as a professor, I loved being in the classroom when I TA'd for a semester.
+I'm not saying that I couldn't make it as a professor, I loved being in the classroom when I TA'd for a semester.
 I just don't think I have the strength to handle all the baggage that comes along with being a minority professor for too long.
-I am almost certain I would burnout pretty easily after dealing with that for a while.
+I am almost certain I would burn out pretty easily after dealing with that for a while.

 What Can Students & Professors Who Are In The Majority Do To Help?

 I am not speaking for the entire black community, but there are a few things that I think will help:

 Academically Calling People Out